Priorities for Different-Sized Groups

 Small groups generally have 1-2 group organisers and <10 regular group members.

-For university groups, apply to join CEA's University Group Accelerator Program (UGAP).
+For new university groups, apply to join CEA's University Group Accelerator Program (UGAP).

 Run an Intro EA Program/Fellowship.
 If your group doesn't have the capacity to run one yet, encourage group members (and group organizers if they haven't yet) to join an Intro Program of EA Virtual Programs.